CLICK ITEMS TO VIEW LARGER VERSIONS

-We live in an age when we can easily follow any Nebraska game as it happens — all it takes is the click of a computer mouse, the twist of a radio dial, or the push of a TV button.
-But even back in the day when none of that technology was available, determined fans could follow the game in real time.
+We live in an age when we can easily follow any Nebraska game as it happens.
+But even back when radio, TV and internet weren't available, determined fans could follow the game in something resembling real time.

 When unbeaten Notre Dame came to Lincoln in 1922 for a sold-out Thanksgiving Day showdown with the Huskers, what was a ticketless fan to do?
 Radio was not yet an option, as commercial AM broadcasting in the state was in its very infancy.
 But there was a way, even if it meant actually getting off the sofa and venturing out of the house.

-In Lincoln, the service was free to anyone within earshot of the megaphone, and there was a choice of providers.
+Meanwhile, outside the Lincoln newspaper offices, the play-by-play service was free to anyone within earshot of the megaphone.
 The Journal and Star were separate newspapers waging a pitched battle, and the Star threw play-by-play parties of its own.
 If one paper suffered a technical glitch, the other was quick to rub it in, as the Journal ad at left illustrates.
 (It appeared the day after the 1922 game at Syracuse.)

 — J. Hudson, March 15, 2010